phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [Multiboot]: https://wiki.osdev.org/Multiboot
 [GNU GRUB]: https://en.wikipedia.org/wiki/GNU_GRUB

-To make a kernel Multiboot compliant, one just need to insert a so-called [Multiboot header] at the beginning of the kernel file.
+To make a kernel Multiboot compliant, one just needs to insert a so-called [Multiboot header] at the beginning of the kernel file.
 This makes it very easy to boot an OS in GRUB.
 However, GRUB and the the Multiboot standard have some problems too:

 [Multiboot header]: https://www.gnu.org/software/grub/manual/multiboot/multiboot.html#OS-image-format

 - They support only the 32-bit protected mode.
 This means that you still have to do the CPU configuration to switch to the 64-bit long mode.
-- The newest version of the standard, [Multiboot 2.0], supports kernels in the 64-bit ELF format, but requires a [adjusting the default page size].
+- The newest version of the standard, [Multiboot 2.0], supports kernels in the 64-bit ELF format, but requires [adjusting the default page size].
 - The development of the standard and GRUB is highly interleaved.
-For example, I'm not aware of an other bootloader that is Multiboot compliant.
+For example, I'm not aware of another bootloader that is Multiboot compliant.
 As a result, one often has to look into the GRUB source code when the standard is not clear enough.
 - The standard is written for the C programming language.
-That means lots of C-typical structures such as linked lists in the [boot information].
+That means lots of C-typical structures are present, such as linked lists in the [boot information].
 - Both GRUB and the Multiboot standard are only sparsely documented.
 - GRUB needs to be installed on the host system to create a bootable disk image from the kernel file.
 This makes development on Windows or Mac more difficult.